Class: Aws::States::Client

 [1]: docs.aws.amazon.com/step-functions/latest/dg/connect-to-resource.html#connect-wait-token [2]: docs.aws.amazon.com/step-functions/latest/dg/connect-to-resource.html#connect-sync

-# File 'lib/aws-sdk-states/client.rb', line 1598 def send_task_heartbeat(params = {}, = {}) req = build_request(:send_task_heartbeat, params) req.send_request() end |
+# File 'lib/aws-sdk-states/client.rb', line 2464 def send_task_heartbeat(params = {}, = {}) req = build_request(:send_task_heartbeat, params) req.send_request() end |

 #send_task_success(params = {}) ⇒ Struct

-# File 'lib/aws-sdk-states/client.rb', line 1638 def send_task_success(params = {}, = {}) req = build_request(:send_task_success, params) req.send_request() end |
+# File 'lib/aws-sdk-states/client.rb', line 2505 def send_task_success(params = {}, = {}) req = build_request(:send_task_success, params) req.send_request() end |

 #start_execution(params = {}) ⇒ Types::StartExecutionOutput

-A qualified state machine ARN refers to a *Distributed Map state* defined within a state machine.
-For example, the qualified state machine ARN `arn:partition:states:region:account-id:stateMachine:stateMachineName/mapStateLabel` refers to a *Distributed Map state* with a label `mapStateLabel` in the state machine named `stateMachineName`.
+The following qualified state machine ARN refers to a *Distributed Map state* with a label ‘mapStateLabel` in a state machine named `myStateMachine`.

 </note>

-# File 'lib/aws-sdk-states/client.rb', line 1734 def start_execution(params = {}, = {}) req = build_request(:start_execution, params) req.send_request() end |
+# File 'lib/aws-sdk-states/client.rb', line 2676 def start_execution(params = {}, = {}) req = build_request(:start_execution, params) req.send_request() end |

 #start_sync_execution(params = {}) ⇒ Types::StartSyncExecutionOutput

-Starts a Synchronous Express state machine execution. `StartSyncExecution` is not available for `STANDARD` workflows.
+Starts a Synchronous Express state machine execution.
+‘StartSyncExecution` is not available for `STANDARD` workflows.

-<note markdown=“1”> `StartSyncExecution` will return a `200 OK` response, even if your execution fails, because the status code in the API response doesn't reflect function errors.
+<note markdown=“1”> ‘StartSyncExecution` will return a `200 OK` response, even if your execution fails, because the status code in the API response doesn’t reflect function errors.
 Error codes are reserved for errors that prevent your execution from running, such as permissions errors, limit errors, or issues with your state machine code and configuration.

 </note>